 The targets for this measure have been adjusted downward.
 Although this ratio is appropriate for the age and quality of the non-profit portfolio, the lower ratio is in part due to the integration of the older federal social housing portfolio that has experienced higher than anticipated expenditures due to its physical condition.
 In addition, housing providers were encouraged to use their replacement reserves to undertake building envelope repairs, resulting in lower replacement reserves.

-Community development and building improvement strategies are being put in place in some public housing buildings to ensure that tenant satisfaction with the quality and safety of their housing remains high, particularly in view of the greater levels of support needs among tenants with complex physical and mental health issues.
+Community development and building improvement strategies are being put in place in our public housing buildings to ensure that tenant satisfaction with their housing remains high, particularly in view of the greater levels of support needs among tenants.